awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## Managed node group error codes<a name="troubleshoot-managed-node-groups"></a>

 If your managed node group encounters a hardware health issue, Amazon EKS returns an error code to help you to diagnose the issue\.
 These health checks don't detect software issues because they are based on [Amazon EC2 health checks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-system-instance-status-check.html)\.
 The following list describes the error codes\.

+**AccessDenied**
-+ **AccessDenied**: Amazon EKS or one or more of your managed nodes is failing to authenticate or authorize with your Kubernetes cluster API server\.
+Amazon EKS or one or more of your managed nodes is failing to authenticate or authorize with your Kubernetes cluster API server\.
 For more information about resolving a common cause, see [Fixing a common cause of `AccessDenied` errors for managed node groups](#access-denied-managed-node-groups)\.
 Private Windows AMIs can also cause this error code alongside the `Not authorized for images` error message\.
 For more information, see [`Not authorized for images`](#not-authorized-for-images)\.

+**AmiIdNotFound**
-+ **AmiIdNotFound**: We couldn't find the AMI ID associated with your launch template\.
+We couldn't find the AMI ID associated with your launch template\.
 Make sure that the AMI exists and is shared with your account\.

+**AutoScalingGroupNotFound**
-+ **AutoScalingGroupNotFound**: We couldn't find the Auto Scaling group associated with the managed node group\.
+We couldn't find the Auto Scaling group associated with the managed node group\.
 You may be able to recreate an Auto Scaling group with the same settings to recover\.

+**ClusterUnreachable**
-+ **ClusterUnreachable**: Amazon EKS or one or more of your managed nodes is unable to communicate with your Kubernetes cluster API server\.
+Amazon EKS or one or more of your managed nodes is unable to communicate with your Kubernetes cluster API server\.
 This can happen if there are network disruptions or if API servers are timing out processing requests\.

+**Ec2SecurityGroupNotFound**
-+ **Ec2SecurityGroupNotFound**: We couldn't find the cluster security group for the cluster\.
+We couldn't find the cluster security group for the cluster\.
 You must recreate your cluster\.

+**Ec2SecurityGroupDeletionFailure**
-+ **Ec2SecurityGroupDeletionFailure**: We could not delete the remote access security group for your managed node group\.
+We could not delete the remote access security group for your managed node group\.
 Remove any dependencies from the security group\.

+**Ec2LaunchTemplateNotFound**
-+ **Ec2LaunchTemplateNotFound**: We couldn't find the Amazon EC2 launch template for your managed node group\.
+We couldn't find the Amazon EC2 launch template for your managed node group\.
 You must recreate your node group to recover\.

+**Ec2LaunchTemplateVersionMismatch**
-+ **Ec2LaunchTemplateVersionMismatch**: The Amazon EC2 launch template version for your managed node group doesn't match the version that Amazon EKS created\.
+The Amazon EC2 launch template version for your managed node group doesn't match the version that Amazon EKS created\.
 You may be able to revert to the version that Amazon EKS created to recover\.

+**IamInstanceProfileNotFound**
-+ **IamInstanceProfileNotFound**: We couldn't find the IAM instance profile for your managed node group\.
+We couldn't find the IAM instance profile for your managed node group\.
 You may be able to recreate an instance profile with the same settings to recover\.

+**IamNodeRoleNotFound**
-+ **IamNodeRoleNotFound**: We couldn't find the IAM role for your managed node group\.
+We couldn't find the IAM role for your managed node group\.
 You may be able to recreate an IAM role with the same settings to recover\.

+**AsgInstanceLaunchFailures**
-+ **AsgInstanceLaunchFailures**: Your Auto Scaling group is experiencing failures while attempting to launch instances\.
+Your Auto Scaling group is experiencing failures while attempting to launch instances\.

+**NodeCreationFailure**
-+ **NodeCreationFailure**: Your launched instances are unable to register with your Amazon EKS cluster\.
+Your launched instances are unable to register with your Amazon EKS cluster\.
 Common causes of this failure are insufficient [node IAM role](create-node-role.md) permissions or lack of outbound internet access for the nodes\.
 Your nodes must meet either of the following requirements:
 + Able to access the internet using a public IP address\.
 The security group associated to the subnet the node is in must allow the communication\.
 For more information, see [Subnet requirements and considerations](network_reqs.md#network-requirements-subnets) and [Amazon EKS security group requirements and considerations](sec-group-reqs.md)\.
 + Your nodes and VPC must meet the requirements in [Private cluster requirements](private-clusters.md)\.

+**InstanceLimitExceeded**
-+ **InstanceLimitExceeded**: Your AWS account is unable to launch any more instances of the specified instance type\.
+Your AWS account is unable to launch any more instances of the specified instance type\.
 You may be able to request an Amazon EC2 instance limit increase to recover\.

+**InsufficientFreeAddresses**
-+ **InsufficientFreeAddresses**: One or more of the subnets associated with your managed node group doesn't have enough available IP addresses for new nodes\.
+One or more of the subnets associated with your managed node group doesn't have enough available IP addresses for new nodes\.

+**InternalFailure**
-+ **InternalFailure**: These errors are usually caused by an Amazon EKS server\-side issue\.
+These errors are usually caused by an Amazon EKS server\-side issue\.

 ### Fixing a common cause of `AccessDenied` errors for managed node groups<a name="access-denied-managed-node-groups"></a>